kirilltitov/FDBSwift/README.md

 //                                                                      ^^^^^^^^^^^^^  notice this plz

 try transaction.commit()
+// OR
+transaction.reset()
+// OR
+transaction.cancel()
-// No explicit rollback yet, but you can just leave transaction object in place and it rollbacks itself
+// Or you can just leave transaction object in place and it resets & cancels itself on `deinit`.
-// on `deinit`
+// Consider it auto-rollback.
+// (please refer to official docs on reset and cancel behaviour: https://apple.github.io/foundationdb/api-c.html#c.fdb_transaction_reset)
 ```

 ## Warning